luoboluoboHu61/ai-digital-human/README.md

 # AI Digital Human Training (Backend)

 A modular FastAPI backend for generating personalized training tasks based on user traits and goals.

+Originally prototyped during an internship at ByteDance (Fall 2024), later refactored and extended into a modular, showcase-ready system (Spring 2025).

 ---